Rockman-Blue/SANS-SEC504-CTF/8-caffe.issplaylist.com/caffe.issplaylist.com-Writeup.md

 ![Vulnerability Discovery-2](https://github.com/user-attachments/assets/3785e985-6c5e-47d4-9181-dab32b158371)

 The ping functionality of this server works as expected.
-After experimenting with different inputs with ;, ||, and &&, I am able to perform a command injection attack.
+After experimenting with different inputs with ;, ||, and &&, I am able to perform an input based attack.
 The fact that ls ran successfully indicates the server is vulnerable.

 ![Vulnerability Discovery-3](https://github.com/user-attachments/assets/038129ce-cca9-4e08-bbd6-0b0f271dee03)